zoyaruhail/Assignment_2/README.md

 Prints the result in an easy-to-read format

-## Sum of Integers from 1 to 50 Using a Loop
+## Task 2 - Sum of Integers from 1 to 50 Using a Loop

 This is a simple Python program that calculates the sum of all numbers from 1 to 50 using a for loop.
 It demonstrates basic iteration, variable initialization, and arithmetic operations in Python.